evanmays/cherrycore/README.md

 ### Native arithmetic
 For now, train a cherry float (18 bit floating point with 8 bit exponent.).
 Maybe do TF32 (19 bits) in future.
 Can we train AI in this precision?
 Everyone else is using mixed precision.

 First class support for matrix multiply (tensor core style).
-Maybe first class support for 3x3 and 5x5 convolutions over a 35x35 tile although 5x5 will have a third of the throughput.
+Maybe first class support for 3x3 and 5x5 convolutions over a 35x35 tile.
+We can just reuse the dot product FMAs from matmul.
+3x3 is like 16 TFLOPs versus the matmul 64 TFLOPs.
+First class support for pooling?

 # Cherry 1 Stages